hungphongtrn/VietMed-NER/README.md

-# ASR and NER Model Inference and Evaluation
+# Medical Spoken Named Entity Recognition
+> Please press ⭐ button and/or cite papers if you feel helpful.

 This repository contains scripts for automatic speech recognition (ASR) and named entity recognition (NER) using sequence-to-sequence (seq2seq) models and BERT-based models.
-The provided scripts cover model preparation, training, inference, and evaluation processes.
+The provided scripts cover model preparation, training, inference, and evaluation processes, based on the dataset VietMed-NER.

 ## Table of Contents